 These programs mostly serve individuals who have already worked as some type of nurse or nurse aide for a few years and now aim to take their career to the next level.
-Bridge programs exist at all levels -- associate, bachelor's, master's, and doctoral -- and can make it easier and faster to advance along a nursing career path.
+Bridge programs exist at all levels -- associate (ADN), bachelor's (BSN), master's (MSN), and doctoral (DNP) -- and can make it easier and faster to advance along a nursing career path.

 Online Bridge Program Advantages

 Online nursing bridge programs support busy professionals who want to earn an additional degree but lack the time to visit campus multiple times per week.
 Distance learning appeals to these students due to the flexibility provided.

 Many classes operate in an asynchronous format, meaning degree-seekers can log in to watch pre-recorded lectures, communicate with peers and professors, and turn in assignments at times that work best for their schedules.
 Some courses maintain a synchronous format where students must log in at specific times to take part in live lectures and projects.
 Because many individuals who enroll in these programs already work as full-time nursing professionals, schools deliver most live classes at times that work with their scheduling needs.

 Bridge programs help graduates compete for higher-level jobs.
 To explore what jobs exist for nurses with different types of degrees, check out Nurse Journal's list of available roles.
 Interested individuals can also find information on the seven best online RN-to-MSN programs currently available and the best master's in nursing online programs.